nothing-body/Astro_Theme_Simpleblog/README.md

 Use `pnpm deploy:menu` for the English, Traditional Chinese, or Simplified Chinese menu.
 GitHub Actions, GitLab CI, and Codeberg/Woodpecker examples are included.
 See [DEPLOYMENT.en.md](./DEPLOYMENT.en.md) for beginner-friendly setup.

 ## Optional URL Reputation Integration

-This public template includes only a static, multilingual external-link notice.
-It does **not** include the private lookup API, KV binding, synchronization Worker, feed data, or secrets.
-The destination is stored in a URL fragment and the notice does not send a request to any reputation service.

 The three `OPENPHISH_GUIDE.*.md` files explain how to build a separate optional service on Cloudflare, Netlify, Vercel, Supabase, or another backend.
 The self-check supports: